Final degree exam calendar

-The form for the request for thesis preparation, filled in, signed and completed with attached documents, should be handed in to the Scientific Campus Secretary; it can be delivered to the student desk during the hours open to the public, or scanned and emailed to email@example.com.
+The form for the request for thesis preparation, filled in, signed and completed with attached documents, must be scanned and emailed to email@example.com.

 Upon finishing the thesis work, students must undertake an interview with the co-examiners (the date and time of the interview will be agreed upon between the student, the supervisor and the co-examiners.
 The scientific campus secretary must be informed within good time in order to book a classroom.)

 Upon finishing the interview, minutes must be taken that are then delivered (by a member of the commission) to the Secretary for the Scientific Campus.